ashweeni-b/c-practice-problems/06-divisible-by-2/README.md

 ## Divisible by 2

 ### Problem Statement
-Take a number (n) from user and output whether it is divisible by 2 or not.
+Take a number (N) from user and output whether it is divisible by 2 or not.

 ---